Skip to content

 INPUTS#

-The eUTxOs are used as input boxes to be spent in the transaction.
-The boxes are stored in a collection and can be accessed using the object called INPUTS
+The eUTXOs used as input boxes to be spent in the transaction.
+These boxes are stored in a collection and can be accessed using the object called INPUTS.
+The SELF box is part of this input box collection.

 Data Inputs#